 - “[Company] - I won't make it to Arizona - Could we talk over Zoom?”

 - “The [Company] - I won't make it to Tennessee - Can we talk over Zoom?”

 - “The [Company] Meeting cancelled - Should we talk over Zoom?” where the subject line includes the correct name of the recipient’s company.

 Of particular, note, we observed one sample sent to the help desk of a large agricultural firm.

 If the recipient opens the attachment, they are prompted to enable macros as shown in Figure 8.

 Once enabled, those macros execute a ServLoader PowerShell script which in turn will install the NetSupport a legitimate remote-control application that threat actors abuse.
 If installed, NetSupport can access any files and information on the compromised system that the user can, including usernames, passwords, and credit card information.

-As video teleconferencing has become more important than ever to the global workforce, it’s not surprising that attackers are moving to adapt their themes and lures to include prominent video conferencing providers like WebEx and Zoom.
+As video teleconferencing has become more important than ever to the global workforce, it’s not surprising that video conferencing security risks are on the rise.
+Attackers are moving to adapt their themes and lures to include prominent video conferencing providers like WebEx and Zoom.
 With more and more organizations shifting to remote work, we can expect these video teleconferencing brands to continue to be used as themes in social engineering lures for the foreseeable future.